How to Set Source Code Filters with Kiuwan Local Analyzer (KLA)

 Set source code filters

 Specify the root directory (SOURCE_DIR) where the source code files are located in Folder to analyze.
-(By default, KLA will analyze every file in this folder).
+(By default, KLA analyzes every file in this folder).

 Click on Advanced